Key Learning Points

-I suggest you do not suddenly abandon eating all the foods mentioned on our page Hot Foods in favour of green salads.
+I suggest you do not suddenly abandon eating all the foods mentioned on our page on Hot Foods, in favour of green salads!

-While theoretically this might be right, and has been known to work, the more fixed you have become on your current diet, the less likely you are to keep to a new diet.
+While theoretically this might be right, and has been known to work, the more attached you are to your current diet, the less likely you are to keep to a new diet.
 So, change gradually!

 Whichever way you choose, chew well.
 Also: